 Location: W064 44, N3219.
-Time zone: Atlantic Standard Time, one hour ahead of the USA and Canada's EST and four hours behind GMT.
+Time zone: Atlantic Standard Time, one hour ahead of the USA and Canada's EST, four hours behind GMT.

-Bermuda is appreciably cooler in the winter months than the Caribbean islands 900-1100 miles away, but warmer then than almost all US states and gets no snow.
-Bermuda Weather today.
+Bermuda, although 900-1100 miles north of the Caribbean, has no snow in winter.
 A 21 square mile (56 kilometers) in total land area cluster of mostly-interconnected small islands in the north west Atlantic Ocean.
 One of the nine smallest places in the world in total land area.
 Bermuda (Somer's Isles) has 6 main islands and 120 others.
 With nine parishes (counties), each 2.3055 square miles (3.68 square kilometers.
 Bermuda has about 68,600 residents and about 500,000 visitors mostly from cruise ships.
 It is located about 600 miles due east of the nearest mainland, the USA's North Carolina.
 It is not in the Caribbean but 900 miles north of it.
 There are no regular airline or shipping services between the Caribbean and Bermuda, only with the USA, Canada and Britain.
 Bermuda is Britain's oldest British Overseas Territory, self-governing, with its own laws including those on citizenship, commerce, companies, corporations, customs duties, employment, government administration, finance, health, hospitalization, insurance, investments, immigration, marriages, medical, pensions, social security, taxation, trade, welfare, etc. It is not part of the European Community, unlike Britain.
 Despite its small size, an important offshore business jurisdiction, with a significant number of Bermuda-incorporated but mostly non-Bermuda-based multinational business entities, especially in aviation, insurance and reinsurance, investment holding, mutual funds, shipping and other companies.

-The average nightly rate for a Bermuda hotel this summer is $368.26, according to Trip Advisor.
+The average nightly rate for visitors' Bermuda accommodation in mid 2018 is $378.26, according to Trip Advisor.

 Bermuda's 36 legislators in our 21 square miles recently approved many substantially increased taxes affecting all Bermudians, residents, companies, tourists and corporate visitors, to help offset huge government debts.
-The airport departure tax per passenger for visitors and locals increased by $15 from $35 to $50 and by a further $25 per person from August 2015 and then a further increase of $3 per person in early 2016, to a total of $78 per person, highest in the world, to help finance a planned new airport.
-The tax on fuel, already hugely more than in the Caribbean, Canada, USA, about the same as in the UK, rose by five cents a litre in 2015 and a further 5.5 cents a litre from April 1 2016 even though the price of oil has decreased hugely.
-Tourists and business visitors now pay one of the highest Departure Taxes in the world plus in other local Bermuda Government taxes relevant to their hotel or related tourism accommodations costs over and above their actual room billing, the highest charges in the world per destination.
+The airport departure tax per passenger for visitors and locals increased by $15 from $35 to $50 and by a further $25 per person from August 2015 and then a further increase of $3 per person in early 2016, to a total of $78 per person,, to help finance the planned new airport.
+The tax on fuel, already hugely more than in the Caribbean, Canada, USA, about the same as in the UK, rose by five cents a litre in 2015 and a further 5.5 cents a litre from April 1 2016.

 Questionnaire forms are distributed by airlines and cruise ships to passengers to present on arrival.
 All visitors and residents arriving or returning by air or cruise ship or yacht are given a detailed questionnaire form by airlines, cruise ships and yacht clubs and are required by the Bermuda Government to complete them on both sides before they arrive at Bermuda Customs and Immigration.